 At the Network Configuration screen in the CentOS installer, the default setting is to use DHCP.
 You do not want to use this.
 DHCP (Dynamic Host Configuration Protocol) is great at automating network configuration, but because it dynamically hands out temporary IP addresses, any Oracle utility you configure by specifying the IP address will break sooner or later at the whim of DHCP.

-In VMware on Windows (as in Howard's guide) you would check the VMware settings to find the VM's name on the network, such as "VMnet1", type ipconfig in a cmd window to see find VMnet1's IP address, and use that information to pick a new static IP address back in the CentOS installer.
+In VMware on Windows (as in Howard's guide) you would check the VMware settings to find the VM's name on the network, such as "VMnet1", type ipconfig in a cmd window to see VMnet1's IP address, and use that information to pick a new static IP address back in the CentOS installer.
 However, this is where VMware and Windows differ from Mac OSX and Parallels.
 OSX does have an "ipconfig" command, but it's a rather different beast and requires a bunch of additional parameters depending on what type of information you are interested in.

 The related command ifconfig gives me output like this (I've changed a few random values in case any hackers are reading this):